 30-Minute Interval Treadmill Workout

 This workout is all about getting a solid 30-minute interval run.
 It provides you with a fairly steady jog/run combination so you’ll alternate between jogging at a lighter pace and running a little more intensely.
 This 30-minute workout is great for anyone looking to prepare for a 5k or those of us who want to get some nice cardio exercise in that can help us lose weight.
 Your incline will stay the same throughout this workout, it’s just the speed that will vary.

 The Walker’s Butt-Burner Treadmill Workout

-For all of you walkers who want to lose weight, this 15-minute workout takes your typical walk in the park and upgrade it to a calorie burning, butt-building workout.
+For all of you walkers who want to lose weight, this 15-minute workout takes your typical walk in the park and upgrades it into a calorie-burning, butt-building workout.
 Not only will getting your heart rate up help burn up extra fat, but the incline challenges are a great way to shape up your glutes.
-You’ll start with a 5 minute warm-up and then walk a steady pace, changing the incline and speed throughout.
+You’ll start with a 5-minute warm-up and then walk a steady pace, changing the incline and speed throughout.
 Remember to use your arms and keep your abs tight as the hill increases; you can even engage your glutes too to boost the toning effects of this workout.

 Give these four treadmill workouts a try to beat boredom, mix up your workout routine, and burn more fat in less time.
 Machines like the treadmill don’t have to be boring or ho-hum; they can actually be the perfect way to use intervals to get fit and lose weight.